Boomers Depended On 11 Old-Fashioned Parenting Techniques Younger Generations Could Benefit From

 Advertisement

-3. Assigning kids household chores.
+3. Assigning kids household chores

 Giving kids tasks to complete around the house teaches them responsibility and self-reliance.
 It shows them the value of pitching in and helping the family unit run smoothly.
-Parents should aim to give kids chores that are developmentally appropriate, and not put pressure on them that exceeds their age limitations.
+It also teaches them the value of the labor done by their parents.

 Assigning kids household chores teaches them empathy and gives them a strong sense of self-worth.
 It also has practical benefits, like teaching them how to do their own laundry before leaving for college.
 Studies from Harvard University and the University of Minnesota have shown that kids who do chores become happier, more successful adults.
+This is likely because they develop earned confidence from doing rather than just being told they are great.

 Advertisement